bryanlin16899/blogmd/Effortlessly Launch Your App on AWS. A Step-by-Step Deployment Guide.md

 I have an personal website app built on nextjs want to deploy on production and run in docker.
 This article teach you deploy an docker container on AWS step by step.

 ## Create a EC2 VM
-First, you need an AWS account. when you login your account, you move to EC2 page create a VM in small demand.
+First, you need an AWS account. yo when you login your account, you move to EC2 page create a VM in small demand.
 I choose t4g.micro here.
 It's enough for my app.
 ![[Pasted image 20240211231200.png|500]]